 31.2 Scope

-31.2.1 Aerosols offered for transport shall be subjected to the classification procedures as set out in special provision 63 of Chapter 3.3 of the Model Regulations and, for flammability, shall be subjected to the classification procedures as set out in this section.
-The classification procedure shall be undertaken before a new product is offered for transport.
+31.2.1 Aerosols shall be subjected to the classification procedures as set out in special provision 63 of Chapter 3.3 of the Model Regulations.
+Aerosols for supply and use shall be subjected to the classification scheme as set out in section 2.3.2 of the GHS.
+For flammability, aerosols shall be subjected to the classification procedures as set out in this chapter.

-NOTE: Aerosol dispensers not submitted to flammability classification procedures in this sub-section shall be classified as extremely flammable.
+NOTE: Aerosols not submitted to flammability classification procedures in this sub-section shall be classified as extremely flammable (Category 1).

-31.3 Classification procedure for flammable aerosols
+31.3 Classification procedure for aerosols

-31.3.1 Aerosols shall be classified as flammable or extremely flammable according to their heat of combustion and to their flammable component contents, as follows:
+31.3.1 Aerosols shall be classified as non-flammable, flammable or extremely flammable according to their heat of combustion and to their flammable component contents, as follows:

-(a) The aerosol product is classified as extremely flammable if the product contains 85% or more flammable components and the chemical heat of combustion exceeds or is equal to 30 kJ/g;
+(a) The aerosol is classified as extremely flammable (Division 2.1 / Category 1) if:

+(i) it contains 85% or more flammable components and the chemical heat of combustion exceeds or is equal to 30 kJ/g, or

+(ii) if it meets the criteria for extreme flammability in 31.3.2 for spray aerosols or in 31.3.4 for foam aerosols; and

+(b) the aerosol is classified as flammable (Division 2.1 / Category 2) if it meets the criteria for flammability in 31.3.2 for spray aerosols or in 31.3.4 for foam aerosols; and

-(b) The aerosol product is classified as non-flammable if the product contains 1% or less flammable components and the chemical heat of combustion is less than 20 kJ/g.
+(c) The aerosol is classified as non-flammable (Division 2.2 / Category 3) if it contains 1% or less flammable components and the chemical heat of combustion is less than 20 kJ/g.

-31.3.2 In the case of spray aerosols the classification shall be made taking into account the chemical heat of combustion and on the basis of the results of the ignition distance test, as follows:
+31.3.2 In the case of spray aerosols the classification shall account for the chemical heat of combustion and the results of the ignition distance test (see section 31.4 of this Manual).

-(a) If the chemical heat of combustion is less than 20 kJ/g:

-(i) The aerosol is classified as flammable if ignition occurs at a distance equal or greater than 15 cm but less than 75 cm;

-(ii) The aerosol is classified as extremely flammable if ignition occurs at a distance of 75 cm or more;

-(iii) If no ignition occurs in the ignition distance test, the enclosed space test shall be performed and in this case, the aerosol is classified as flammable if the time equivalent is less than or equal to 300 s/m3 or the deflagration density is less than or equal to 300 g/m3; otherwise the aerosol is classified as non-flammable;

-(b) If the chemical heat of combustion is equal to or more than 20 kJ/g, the aerosol is classified as extremely flammable if ignition occurs at a distance of 75 cm or more; otherwise the aerosol is classified as flammable.

 31.3.3 The chemical heat of combustion shall be determined following one of the methods described in the following standards: ASTM D 240, ISO/FDIS 13943:1999 (E/F) 86.1 to 86.3 and NFPA 30B.

-31.3.4 In the case of foam aerosols, the classification shall be made on the basis of the results of the foam flammability test (see sub-section 31.6 of this Manual).
+31.3.4 In the case of foam aerosols, the classification shall be made on the basis of the results of the foam flammability test (see section 31.6 of this Manual).

-(a) The aerosol product shall be classified as extremely flammable if:

-(i) the flame height is 20 cm or more and the flame duration is 2 s or more; or

-(ii) the flame height is 4 cm or more and the flame duration is 7 s or more;

-(b) The aerosol product which does not meet the criteria in (a) is classified as flammable if the flame height is 4 cm or more and the flame duration is 2 s or more.

-31.3.5 The classification criteria for aerosols, spray aerosols and foam aerosols is summarized in figures 31.1, 31.2 and 31.3 respectively.
+31.3.5 The classification procedure for aerosols, spray aerosols and foam aerosols is summarized in figures 31.1, 31.2 and 31.3 respectively.